Writing The City

 3. Review and discussion of Singapore Literature texts

 4. Feedback on texts submitted by members for critique

 Local writers (e.g. Boey Kim Cheng, Haresh Sharma, Jean Tay, Yu-Mei Balasingamchow, Meira Chand) are known to appear as guest facilitators in Writing The City, sharing their experiences and advice on writing in Singapore.

 Jon Gresham is a long-term resident of Singapore, an award-nominated photographer, and the author ofWe Rose Up Slowly (Math Paper Press, 2015), a collection of short stories.
 He is also a director / administrator at Sing Lit Station.

 A NOTE FROM SING LIT STATION

-Sing Lit Station, as a supporter of new and emerging talent, also provides venue support to aspiring and established poets.
-Unlike Writing the City, these poets are grouped into smaller, invite-only workshop groups and collectives, namely: the Image-Symbol Department; [ICNH]; the atom collective; and Words, Self, World, workshops for migrant workers organised by Shivaji Das.
+Sing Lit Station, as a supporter of new and emerging talent, also provides venue support to aspiring and established writers and poets.
+Unlike Writing the City, these poets are grouped into smaller, invite-only workshop groups and collectives, namely: the Image-Symbol Department; [ICNH]; the atom collective; Words, Self, World, workshops for migrant workers organised by Shivaji Das and facilitated by Tse Hao Guang throughout 2017, and Jon Gresham in 2017 and 2018; and a poetry workshop series for queer people, organised by Max Pasakorn and facilitated by Cyril Wong.
 For more information about venue support and/or these workshop groups, do drop us a note on our contact page.